Surface Approximation via Asymptotic Optimal Geometric Partition: Partition on Triangular Meshes

-where $r_m$ is the measured aspect ratio as the squared root of the ratio between the covariance matrix's first two eigenvalues, $r_t$ is the theoretic aspect ratio $\sqrt{\abs{k_{max}/ k_{min} }}$ at the projected cluster centroid.
-We list the relative aspect ratio error histogram of the Ellipsoid partition in Fig.~\ref{fig:partition_simple_shapes}(e).
-For the quantitative evaluation of equidistributing the $L^\infty$ distance, the results in Fig.~\ref{fig:parabolid_cmp} and Fig.~\ref{fig:masque_cmp} are shown after the meshing step is introduced in Sec.~\ref{sec::our_meshing_algorithm}.
+In this section, we evaluate the PCA-based energy on dense triangular meshes.
+These triangular meshes are densely sampled from the following twice-differentiable surfaces:

-Fig.~\ref{fig:partition_simple_shapes}(b) shows the partition result on the Plane model with nearly hexagon tiling.
-Its aspect ratio histogram is listed in Fig.~\ref{fig:partition_simple_shapes}(f).
-Fig.~\ref{fig:partition_simple_shapes}(c) and Fig.~\ref{fig:partition_simple_shapes}(d) show the partition result on the Cylinder model.
-The Cylinder model has degenerate planar regions at its two ends while its side is non-degenerate since the shape approximation error is not zero for finite clusters.
-It can be seen that as the meshing quality measurement $\alpha$ increases in Fig.~\ref{fig:partition_simple_shapes}(d), the cluster size in the degenerate regions becomes smaller.
+Their $500$ cluster partition results are shown in Fig.~\ref{fig:partition_simple_shapes}(a), (b) and (c), respectively.
+We use the \emph{relative aspect ratio error} to measure the anisotropy deviation from the theoretic values:

-Fig.~\ref{fig:partition_feature_shapes} clearly shows feature edges can be captured effectively by our PCA-based energy without any preprocessing.
-The shape approximation error is minimized by separating the clusters along these feature edges to avoid the sudden increment on the overall scalar variance measure.
-Fig. \ref{fig:hand_partition} illustrates the result on the Hand model.
+where $r_m$ is the measured aspect ratio as the squared root of the ratio between the covariance matrix's first two eigenvalues, and $r_t$ is the theoretic aspect ratio at the projected cluster centroid.